-- 2.9 Part I of the Land Compensation Act provides a means by which compensation can be paid to owners of land or property which has experienced a loss in value caused by the use of public works, such as new or improved roads.
-Noise and vibration are two of the factors which would be considered in any claims for compensation, but the claim should consider all changes and effects, including betterment. - 2.10 Claims can be made under Part I of the Act from 1 to 7 years after the opening of a road project.
+2.10 Part I of the Land Compensation Act provides a means by which compensation can be paid to owners of land or property which has experienced a loss in value caused by the use of public works, such as new or improved roads.
+Noise and vibration are two of the factors which would be considered in any claims for compensation, but the claim should consider all changes and effects, including betterment.

+2.11 Claims can be made under Part I of the Act from 1 to 7 years after the opening of a road project.
 However, consideration of the likely extent of claims may be made during the design phase of a road project following the completion of statutory processes.

-The Noise Insulation Regulations 1975 (as amended 1988)

-The Noise Insulation (Scotland) Regulations 1975
+The Noise Insulation Regulations 1975 (as amended 1988) The Noise Insulation (Scotland) Regulations 1975 The Noise Insulation Regulations (Northern Ireland) 1995

-- 2.11 The Noise Insulation Regulations were made under Part II of the Land Compensation Act 1973 and the Noise Insulation (Scotland) Regulations 1975 made under the Land Compensation (Scotland) Act 1973. - 2.12 Regulation 3 imposes a duty on authorities to undertake or make a grant in respect of the cost of undertaking noise insulation work in or to eligible buildings.
-This is subject to meeting certain criteria given in the Regulation. - 2.13 Regulation 4 provides authorities with discretionary powers to undertake or make a grant in respect of the cost of undertaking noise insulation work in or to eligible buildings, subject to meeting certain criteria given in the Regulation.
-Advice on the use of this discretionary power should be sought from the Overseeing Organisation. - 2.14 It is noted that in Scotland, for the assessment of eligibility under the Noise Insulation Regulations, the use of the methodology provided in The Memorandum to Regulations 3 and 6 of the Noise Insulation (Scotland) Regulations should be used.
-This differs from England, Wales and Northern Ireland, where the methodology contained within CRTN should be used when calculating entitlement under the relevant Noise Insulation Regulations.
+2.12 The Noise Insulation Regulations 1975 (as amended 1988) were made under Part II of the Land Compensation Act 1973.
+The Noise Insulation (Scotland) Regulations 1975 were made under the Land Compensation (Scotland) Act 1973.
+The Noise Insulation Regulations (Northern Ireland) 1995 were made under the Land Acquisition and Compensation (Northern Ireland) Order 1973.

+2.13 With the exception of the Regulations applicable to Northern Ireland, Regulation 3 imposes a duty on authorities to undertake or make a grant in respect of the cost of undertaking noise insulation work in or to eligible buildings.
+This is subject to meeting certain criteria given in the Regulation.
+Regulation 4 provides authorities with discretionary powers to undertake or make a grant in respect of the cost of undertaking noise insulation work in or to eligible buildings, subject to meeting certain criteria given in the Regulation.
+Advice on the use of this discretionary power should be sought from the Overseeing Organisation.